pbogden/observable-jupyter-demos/README.md

 **What's next?**

 The goal is a collection of demos and documentation for doing data visualization in Python with observable-jupyter.
-These demos will showcase a variety of cutting-edge JavaScript libraries such as interactive maps and 3-D scatterplots.
+These demos will showcase a variety of cutting-edge JavaScript libraries ranging from interactive maps to 3-D scatterplots.
 We'll how to create the kinds of interactive visualizations that aren't currently possible in Python, such as this [Mona Lisa Histogram](https://observablehq.com/@d3/mona-lisa-histogram).
 We'll also create documentation that shows how to set up